 Bath Lane is effectively a spur of East Street, down to the quay and the amenities which lay at the bottom.
-It is classified U495 and U499.
+It is designated U495 and U499.

 William Deane, who lived in Fairfield House on East Street, gave some of his land as a gift to the people of Fareham, which is what is now known as Bath Lane recreation ground.